KBoleman/skills-github-pages/_posts/2025-09-05-AWSProjectBlog3.md

 2. Enter "Test Dashboard Mailout" into the email header and subject line
 3. Select the file attachment option
 4. Send the test

+## Enhancing My Dashboard

+My goal for this section is to improve the quality of my dashboard through themes, sheets, field formats, visual formatting, and layout settings

+### Exercise 1 - Dupolicate Analysis
+1. Return to the initial analysis
+2. Under File, select "Save as Analysis"
+3. Name this new file

+### Exercise 2 - Applying Themes
+1. Under the Edit tab, select "Themes"
+2. Select the ellipses next to the Seaside theme, then select "Save as"
+3. Under the Data Series tab, select the first color to change it to another
+4. Under the Sheets tab, deselect the Gutter and Margin icons to add gaps between the visuals and the page borders
+5. Save then apply

+### Exercise 3